ghostbuster91/blogposts/router2023/main.md

 # Nixos based router in 2023

-After spending few months with NixOS as my daily driver and successfully fixing most of the issues, that I encountered (unknown to the happy people who use user-friendly distro like ubuntu),
+After spending a few months with NixOS as my daily driver and successfully fixing most of the issues, that I encountered (unknown to the happy people who use a user-friendly distro like ubuntu),

-I felt empowered and free, now when I can put everything into a VCS.
+I felt empowered and free now when I can put everything into a VCS.

 I decided to continue nixification even further.
 But what else can you nixify after switching your main operating system to NixOS?